 Another Magickal practice I have long enjoyed is the use of salt to draw Magickal symbols in during a ritual or spell.
 Simply spread a thin layer of salt on a surface (I prefer to use a tray/platter or cutting board for easy clean up), and draw your symbols with your finger, wand, wooden spoon, etc. The salt can then be collected and use again in another Magickal working.

 Try this, add salt to ground egg shells.
 Use this mixture as a Magickal powder for casting a circle around your sacred space.
 This creates a very solid and definable barrier between you and the world beyond.
 You may also use this mixture as a Magickal chalk that will allow you to draw protective symbols on a variety of surfaces.

 Making Black Salt

 There are many ways to create your own salts for Magick and Ritual.
-Herbs, citrus rinds, and other ingredients are great ingredients to add, allowing you to create specific salts with specific purposes.
+Herbs, citrus rinds, and other ingredients are great to add allowing you to create specific salts with specific purposes.
 Black salt is a great example of another type of salt often used in protective Magick, and making your own Black Salt is simple.

-Black Salt is revered for its ability to cleanse spaces, and repel the unwanted.
-It is even said to rid your home of unwanted guests (preventing them from returning to you) and to protect you from third party influences.
+Black Salt is revered for its ability to cleanse spaces and repel the unwanted.
+It is even said to rid your home of unwanted guests (preventing them from returning to you) and to protect you from third-party influences.

 Here is my simple recipe for making your own Black Salt using your cast iron skillets, caldron, or another cast iron item you have available.
-This Black salt should not be confused or used in cooking.
+This Black salt should not be confused with volcanic salt or used in cooking.
 If you want to use black salt in Indian foods, or cooking, in general, you will want to buy volcanic black salt which has a signature sulfuric taste.

 2 parts sea salt, rock salt, or another coarse salt